-- With the Media In selected, use the Select Tool dialog to add an Image Plane 3D node.We can then connect the image plane into the Merge 3D node. - 4 Drag the output of the Image Plane 3D and connect it into the Merge 3D node.
-Then press 1 to see the Merge 3D in viewer 1.
+3 With the Media In selected, use the Select Tool dialog to add an Image Plane 3D node.
+We can then connect the image plane into the Merge 3D node.

+4 Drag the output of the Image Plane 3D and connect it into the Merge 3D node.
+Then select Merge3D1 and press 1 to see the Merge 3D in viewer 1.